zendesk/react-native-sunshine-conversations/README.md

 First, make sure you've [signed up for Smooch](https://app.smooch.io/signup)

+If you don't already have a React Native application setup, follow the instructions [here](https://facebook.github.io/react-native/docs/getting-started.html) to create one.

-Next, grab this React component with `npm install react-native-smooch`
+Next, grab this React Native module with `npm install react-native-smooch`

 ## iOS

- * Navigate to the .xcodeproj in your React Native project's directory and follow [these steps](http://docs.smooch.io/ios/#adding-smooch-to-your-app) for adding the Smooch binary distribution to your project with CocoaPods.
+ * Navigate to your React Native project's `ios` directory and follow [these steps](http://docs.smooch.io/ios/#adding-smooch-to-your-app) for adding the Smooch binary distribution to your project with CocoaPods.

  * Open your project's .xcworkspace file in XCode and initialize Smooch with your app token inside of applicationDidFinishLaunchingWithOptions.

 ```
+#import <Smooch/Smooch.h>

+...

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
     // Initialize Smooch - these instructions are also available on [app.smooch.io](https://app.smooch.io)
     [Smooch initWithSettings: